 So, Carcinosins are always ready to sacrifice themselves for a good cause.
 It is the archetype of the martyr we are dealing with here, and of course, they never receive any thanks for anything they do (that is part of the picture…) Anyway, I’m rambling, here.

-You’re not rambling!
+No, no, you’re not rambling!
+Ramble on, by all means!
 But why do they never receive thanks for what they do?

 It has to do with the delusions that go with Carcinosin.
 Carcinosin is under the delusion that if they save someone, that person will love them forever, or at least show their appreciation in some way.
 And, because this is a delusion, people won’t thank them, and then they build up resentment and feel unappreciated.
 One of the lessons they are here to learn is to appreciate themselves, and to stop expecting it to come from others.
 Once they learn this lesson, and drop the idea that saving someone will give them love, then thanks and appreciation can come, but it only happens if no expectation is there.